arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds.md

 * Praying to a higher power for insight or wisdom.
 * Interpreting signs and omens in natural phenomena.
 * Consulting the results of a game of chance.

+### Mystical Visions

+Sometimes using the Veils simply reveals discrete bits of information, but others, the mind of the Initiate is send through a complex vision: a short scene in which the Mage experiences the hidden truths.
+With experience or luck, a Mage learns to trigger these visions almost at will.
+At any time, the Mage can snap out of the vision if desired.

+On the other hand, visions can also be accidentally triggered by Corruption.
+When this happens, the Mage cannot control the vision or snap out of it without outside intervention.

 ### Revealing Ephemerals